 Box 7: purchases and other inputs, excluding VAT

-In box 7, you should include the value of imports, purchases from VAT-registered suppliers in other EC member states and reverse charge transactions, but not wages, salaries, PAYE or National Insurance contributions.
+In box 7, you should include the value of imports, purchases from VAT-registered suppliers in other EC member states, and reverse charge transactions.
+You should not include not wages, salaries, PAYE, or National Insurance contributions.

 Box 8: value of supplies of goods and related costs to other EC member states, excluding VAT

 This is the total of all goods supplied to other EC member states, as well as any directly related costs that were included in the contract or invoice such as shipping or freight costs.
 You should not include supplies of services related to the supply of goods that have been invoiced separately or any unrelated services.

 Box 9: total of all acquisitions of goods and related costs from other EC member states, excluding VAT